Study Abroad Finances

-- How does the Colorado Opportunity Fund (COF) work with study abroad?
+- How does the College Opportunity Fund (COF) work with study abroad?

 CU-Boulder study abroad programs are not COF eligible, nor will the credit earned be deducted from the 145 lifetime credit hour limit.

-- COF funding cannot be used to pay study abroad costs, since those costs have never been subsidized by the state.
+- COF funding cannot be used to pay study abroad costs because the COF is used to offset Boulder campus tuition.
 Students on CU-Boulder study abroad programs do not pay tuition to Boulder while studying abroad.

 - Because you cannot use COF funding for CU-Boulder study abroad programs, the credit hours earned while abroad will be exempt from the 145-hour lifetime credit limit.